masato1122/auto-kappa/README.md

 To Do and questions
 --------------------

+* Use alm command for FC2, too!!
+Python ALM may lead to the error of "basis of harmonic FCs".

 * Count calculation time at different steps

 * Recalculate materials which had negative frequencies in the current calculation,